• Skip to primary navigation

 Dry Batter:

-• 2 tsp curry powder Japanese kind recommended
+• 2 teaspoon curry powder Japanese kind recommended

 Instructions

-• Season chicken drumsticks with ingredients under "Chicken Marinade" and massage seasoning into drumsticks with hands.
-Set aside to marinate.
+• Season chicken drumsticks with marinade ingredients and massage into drumsticks with hands.
+Set aside to marinate for 10 minutes as you work on preparing the batter.

-• Take 1 measuring cup of the dry batter and transfer to a separate bowl.
+• In a large bowl, add dry batter ingredients and whisk well.
+Then take 1 measuring cup of dry batter and transfer to a separate bowl.
 Set that aside for later.

-• To the REMAINING dry ingredients (the bowl with less dry batter), whisk in ½ cup water to create a wet batter.
+• Then to your REMAINING dry ingredients (the bowl with less dry batter), whisk in Β½ cup cold water to create a wet batter.
 You should now have a dry and wet batter in two separate bowls.

-• Evenly dredge drumsticks into dry batter first ensuring no empty spots.
-Then dredge into wet batter and then back into dry batter.
+• With clean hands, dredge drumsticks into dry batter first ensuring no empty spots.
+Then give the wet batter another whisk and dredge chicken into wet batter and then back into dry batter.
+If the wet batter becomes too stiff (which is very normal), add another ΒΌ cup cold water to loosen it.

-• Spray or gently brush vegetable oil on one side of the drumsticks.
+• Spray or drizzle 1 tablespoon vegetable oil all over the chicken drumsticks.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!